suxuekun/libpyiotcloud/README.md

 Below are the features of this IoT platform:

     1. Microservices architecture
+       Utilizes microservices architecture enabling scalability and fault-tolerance to support millions of devices and sensors
        A. Modern backend design using microservices architecture leveraging on Docker containers (and RabbitMQ message broker)
        B. Docker-compose files to build and run Docker containers
        C. Kubernetes file to orchestrate clusterization of Docker containers (tested on Minikube and AWS EKS)
        D. Jenkins CI/CD pipelines to automate build and deployment from Github to AWS EC2

     2. Device connectivity services
+       Utilizes lightweight MQTT protocol for device connectivity ideal for low-powered devices
        A. Device and backend communication via RabbitMQ message broker using MQTTS protocol
        B. Secure communication using TLS, ECC-based X.509 SSL certificates, mutual authentication, MQTT topic permissions
        C. Device simulator (Python) as reference implementation for actual IoT device